anarakarly/Final_Project_NLP/README.md

 print('The similarity between train and tiger:', train.similarity(tiger)) print('The similarity between cat and tiger:', cat.similarity(tiger))
 ```
+`The similarity between tiger and tiger: 1.0

+The similarity between tiger and cat: 0.541339

+The similarity between cat and train: 0.26588532

+The similarity between train and tiger: 0.2512126

+The similarity between cat and tiger: 0.541339`

 Now let's try some other words.
-Also, try to calculate the cosine similarity between 'hotel' and 'motel' and the cosine similarity between 'hotel' and 'hospital'.
+Try to calculate the cosine similarity between 'hotel' and 'motel' and the cosine similarity between 'hotel' and 'hospital'.
 Which one is more similar to 'hotel'? 'motel' or 'hospital'?

 ```Python
 # calculate the similarity of your own words using the built-in function